YoujiaZhang/MerkleTree/readme/README.en.md

 - Prove if a data is **not present**

 Analysis.
 I was exposed to **RSA** in my undergraduate studies of cryptography.
-One of the keys to security is the factorization of the large prime $P$.
-It is easy to verify if a number is a factor of this $P$; but it is difficult to split all the factors of this large prime number.
+One of the keys to security is the factorization of the large prime **P**.
+It is easy to verify if a number is a factor of this **P**; but it is difficult to split all the factors of this large prime number.
 So, I would like to use this method.
 - Generate a random prime number for each "leaf"
 - Bottom-up, the "number" of the parent node is the product of the "numbers" of the children.